wcko87/rabiribi-map-editing/docs/events/map_transitions_and_warps.md

   - Only one warp stone can be placed per room

 Note: Direct warps are disabled if the computer room background is used in the room.
 It is disabled until you trigger the event that activates the computer room.

-# Doors

-Doors are created simply by placing event 80 or 81 just above the floor.
-Doors will warp the player exactly two screens upwards (event 80) or downwards (event 81).